Skip to main content

 Most of the effort is data, not code.

-Customers, orders, products and content all matter — and all carry years of edge cases the new platform has to honour from day one.
+Customers, orders, products and content all carry years of edge cases the new platform has to honour from the first hour of trading.

-We start with a data audit in week one: every entity, every owner, every contradiction between systems.
-Migration runs in parallel against production for weeks before go-live.
-Validation is row-level — we don't sign off a migration on aggregate counts alone.
+The data audit runs in week one: every entity, every owner, every contradiction between systems.
+Migration runs in parallel against production for weeks before go-live, and validation is row-level.
+We don't sign off a migration on aggregate counts.

-Programmes that deliver on time staff the data problem from month one.
-The ones that fail leave it until month seven.
+Projects that deliver on time staff the data problem from month one.
+The ones that slip leave it until month seven.

 03 · Integrations